Tauranga City Council confirmed recipient of 'suspicious package'

-The suspicious package that shut down parts of the Tauranga CBD on Friday has been confirmed to have been received by the Tauranga City Council.
+The suspicious package that shut down parts of the Tauranga CBD on Friday has been confirmed to have been received by the Tauranga City Council with the mayor calling the incident "abhorrent and sickening."

 A police spokeswoman said that the envelope was sent to the Tauranga City Council and contained a powder.